COVID-19 and impacts to RDN services

 It is impossible for our billing system to track of the occupancy of rental properties.
 The administrative work required to keep track of occupancy of every residence would be significant and likely increase the cost of service.
-If the dwelling is habitable, that is, has electricity, running water, plumbing and heat, the owner will be billed for collection services.
+If the dwelling is deemed habitable (intended for living and sleeping, with cooking and bathing facilities), the owner will be billed for curbside collection services.

-Why did I receive a bill belonging to the previous owner of the house I've bought?
+- Why did I receive a utility bill belong to the previous owner of the house I just bought?

-At the time of billing, utility bills are sent to the owner of the property on record.
-We update our records with new owner information when a lawyer/notary contacts us for information to do a conveyance.
+At the time of billing in May/June, utility bills are sent to the owner of the property on record.
+The RDN updates records with new owner information when a lawyer/notary contacts us for information to do a conveyance.
 The statement of adjustments that you receive from your lawyer/notary should show an adjustment for a portion of this bill.
-Please contact them directly if this adjustment was not done.
+Please contact your lawyer/notary directly if this adjustment was not done.

-Please return the bill to the Regional District of Nanaimo, so that we can research ownership, update our records and re-direct the bill.
+Please return the bill to the RDN, so that we can research ownership, update our records and re-direct the bill.

-Why can't you send the bill to my tenant?
+- Why can't you send the utility bill directly to my tenant?

 It is RDN policy to bill the property owner.
 It is between the owner and the tenant as to how that cost is passed along.
 The property owner is ultimately responsible for the bill, and if unpaid at year end, it will be added to property taxes.